-To sum up, we can say that what has been written in the frame of Pen-Portrait deserves all respect though it is still relatively minor.
-Probably, this is so due to the little treatment by the writers and critics of this genre, which results from the fact that writing on this type of literature needs a lot of courage as the literary Portrait is considered a source of abundant information about the biography of a certain personality and its impact.
-This requires observation of the positive and negative aspects of the character, which constitutes a specific risk whether at the social or the legal level.
-From the social perspective, the Portrait writing can become a defamation of a person and a cause of complete separation or a reason for taking a legal action against the writer or rupture of relations between the writer and the critic.
+In conclusion, while literary pen-portraits deserve respect, they are still relatively minor in scope.
+This is probably because they receive little attention from the writers and critics of this genre, which results from the fact that writing on this type of literature takes a lot of courage, as the literary pen-portrait is considered a source of abundant information about the biography of a certain individual and their impact.
+This requires observation of the positive and negative aspects of the character, which constitutes a specific risk, be it on a social or a legal level.
+From a social perspective, pen-portrait writing can defame a person and be a cause of a total separation or a reason for taking legal action against the writer, or the rupture of relations between the writer and the critic.

 Bibliography